Department of Mathematics

 Introduction

 Mathematics has always been a fundamental component of human thought and culture, and the growth of technology in recent times has further increased its importance.
 UNC–Chapel Hill offers several degrees in mathematics and the mathematical sciences, providing students a choice of careers in this field.
-Among the jobs in industry, government, and the academic world that involve mathematics are actuary, analyst, modeler, optimizer, statistician, and computer analyst.
+Among the jobs in industry, government, and the academic world that involve mathematics are actuary, data analyst, modeler, optimizer, statistician, and computer analyst.

 Advising

 All majors and minors have a primary academic advisor assigned in ConnectCarolina.
 Students should regularly meet with their advisors and review their Tar Heel Trackers to be sure that they are satisfying distribution and degree requirements.
 In addition, drop in advising is available each semester in the math department.
 Students who have declared a math major and have completed MATH 233 are required to attend a math department advising session to discuss course selections and any other questions before a hold on registration is lifted.
-The department’s director of undergraduate studies, assistant director of undergraduate studies, and manager of student services (see contact tab above) are also available by appointment.
+The department’s director of undergraduate studies and manager of student services (see contact tab above) are also available by appointment.
 Further information on courses, undergraduate research opportunities, the honors program, careers, and graduate schools may be obtained from the department’s website.

 Placement into Mathematics Courses